-Lady Zhu Rong was a dagger-wielding warrior-queen of Yunnan who descended from the god of fire.
-The power of this tea compelled us to evoke her kingdom of Dian, the "barbarian" south before it was conquered by China and renamed Yunnan.
-While the last Zhu Rong harvest was the queen in battle, this one is the queen at court.
+Lady Zhu Rong was a legendary dagger-wielding warrior-queen of Yunnan descended from the god of fire.
+The spice and full body of this tea compelled us to evoke her kingdom of Dian, an independent state before it was conquered by China and renamed Yunnan.

 Location of Picking:Lincang, Yunnan

-What Was Picked:About two thirds long golden buds and one third young leaf.
+What Was Picked:About one third long golden buds and two thirds young leaf.

 How to Taste Tea